Cooperation-org/linked-trust-impact-eval/bacalhauC/README.md

 ## Usage

-To run the calculation program locally as a rust program using the test claim jsons run one of the following command inside the bacalhauC folder:
+To run the calculation program locally as a rust program using the test claims json run the following command inside the bacalhauC folder:

-`cargo run ./jsons/claim.json`
-or
-`cargo run ./jsons/claim2.json`
+`cargo run ./jsons/inputs`

-Running these will produce both the Merkle Tree and Root inside the outputs folder.
+Running this will produce both the Merkle Tree and Root inside the outputs folder.

 To run this program on Bacalhau as a WASM image use the command:

-`bacalhau wasm run ./bacalhau_compute.wasm -v QmTFcE6qwbpN5YozkR7u8yztZGYYjAztuxeF3VQMpAJwh1:CID1 CID1 | tee jobID.txt`
+`bacalhau wasm run ./bacalhau_compute.wasm -v bafybeidwbw2xgm3elpoeom37oungx6bvopjg4r6n7krj6d6thimbzusadu:CID1 CID1 | tee jobID.txt`

 To retrieve the results of your calculation run: